henryyantq/GCNet-Kaggle/README.md

 Paper "Neighborhood-aware Geometric Encoding Network for Point Cloud Registration" was renamed to "Leveraging Inlier Correspondences Proportion for Point Cloud Registration" (NgeNet -> GCNet).

-## Use in Kaggle/CoLab notebook environment
+## Use in Kaggle/Colab notebook environment (with GPU accelerator on)

 ### Prerequisition Installation